-Most of the couples wish to perform a one-of-a-kind routine choreographed by the professional.
+Most couples wish to perform a one-of-a-kind routine choreographed by a professional.
 Although it’s obvious that the learning curve differs from one person to that of another, it’s better to start as early as possible.
 The ones who are performing will only feel comfortable and confident in each step they take during the performance only with a lot of practice.

-Now its time to choose the songs for each dance that you’ll be performing.
+Now it’s time to choose the songs for each dance that you’ll be performing.
 See to it that the DJ or band is prepared to play it during your wedding.

 Perfection comes only with practice.
 During the performance, if you have to think less about remembering the choreography and about the steps, the more you enjoy performing which in turn leads to adding extras like keeping on smiling throughout the performance.

 But amidst the preparations, you won’t be getting enough time to practice all the time.
 But see to it that you rehearse with your significant other and parents whenever there’s time.
 A day before your wedding, have a final rehearsal as well.

 Let the choreography be easy to memorize doesn’t require too much effort on your part and is something that can be done easily.
 Not all who perform are great dancers or will be confident enough to step to the beats of the song in front of a soiree.
 Basically, this is something of immense importance and should top the checklist of your wedding dance planning.